thales-sz/backend-developer-test/README.md

    cd api
    docker compose up --build
     ```

+Do not forget to update the .env file with the correct credentials

 By running these commands the program will bring up 5 docker containers, 2 instances of the application running on port 3030, an nginx load balancer on port 9999, the postgres and redis databases.